jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

 * these are the steps I took to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`

   - give the project a name
-  - :ref:`make a directory for the project<how to make a directory for the project>`
+  - :ref:`make a directory for the project<how to setup a project with uv>`
   - :ref:`change directory to the project<how to change directory to the project>`
   - :ref:`make a directory for the source code<how to make a directory for the source code>`
   - :ref:`make a Python file to hold the source code in the 'src' folder<how to make an empty file>`